wwanglsu/simpleDB/README.md

 Support Command Line comminucation with the database.

-First Version:
+First Version: \n
 The database is running on the memory.
-Support the commands like:
-SET variable value
+Support the commands like: \n SET variable value
 GET variable
 NUMEQUALTO value